Plastic Man: Powers and abilities

 His semi-liquid form remains stable at relatively high and low temperatures, provided that the temperature change is gradual.
 A sudden change induces a complete change of state, creating a truly solid or truly liquid form.
 Plastic Man was incapacitated in the JLA story arc "Tower of Babel" when mercenaries froze and shattered his body.
 Once thawed and reassembled, he was physically unharmed.
 In the JLA story arc "Divided We Fall", Plastic Man is shown to have some weakness to extreme heat (intense heat vision attack from a Martian) and was temporarily melted.
 In some versions, Plastic Man is vulnerable to chemicals such as acetone, which melts and destabilizes his body.
 Furthermore, he is initially unable to change the color of his body, requiring great concentration to do so.

-Plastic Man was once a very talented professional thief, specializing as a safecracker.
-Although no longer a criminal, he has thorough insight into their mindset, enabling him to be an effective sleuth.
+Plastic Man was once a professional thief, specializing as a safecracker.
+Although no longer a criminal, he understands the criminal mind, enabling him to be an effective sleuth.
 He is also considered to be a lateral thinker and much smarter than he lets on.